openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 > **NOTE**: The above command must be re-run every time the terminal is opened.
 To set up Linux so it automatically runs the command every time a new terminal is opened, open `~/.bashrc` in your favorite editor and add `source /opt/intel/openvino_2022/setupvars.sh` after the last line.
 Next time when you open a terminal, you will see `[setupvars.sh] OpenVINO™ environment initialized`.
 Changing `.bashrc` is not recommended when you have many OpenVINO™ versions on your machine and want to switch among them, as each may require different setup.

 The environment variables are set.
-Next, you can download some additional tools.
+Continue to the next section if you want to download any additional components.

 ### <a name="model-optimizer">Step 3 (Optional): Install Additional Components
 OpenVINO Development Tools adds even more functionality to OpenVINO.
 It provides tools like Model Optimizer, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
 If you install OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.